VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > **MarkusPersona:** This code sample also shows how to use the
 > [Transient Fault Handling Application Block][tfhab] to reliably
 > receive messages asynchronously from the Service Bus topic.
+The
+> asynchronous loops make the code much harder to read, but much more
+> efficient.
+This is recommended best practice.

 ### Completing messages asynchronously